nslabspl/storybook/docs/addons/addon-types.md

 ## Preset addons

-Storybook preset addons are grouped collections of `babel`, `webpack`, and `addons` configurations to integrate Storybook and other technologies.
-For example the official [preset-scss](https://github.com/storybookjs/presets/tree/master/packages/preset-scss) and [preset-create-react-app](https://github.com/storybookjs/presets/tree/master/packages/preset-create-react-app).
+Storybook preset addons are grouped collections of `babel`, `webpack`, and `addons` configurations to integrate other technologies into `Storybook`.

-Use this boilerplate code while writing your own preset addon.

 <!-- prettier-ignore-start -->